ward/run/_drafts/2019-04-28-antwerp-10-miles.md

 November][parkrunvictoria] however gave me a time of 59 high.
 Straw, prepare to be grasped at.
 I had a race and a crazy one hour goal to aim for.

-## Course Details

-The first 2 km are pretty much flat.
-After that you turn onto a highway, which means climbing up its ramp.
-After that first climb you get a brief respite as you descend into a tunnel under the Schelde river.
-Of course, that also means climbing back out of it.
-After emerging on the other side of the river, you take the ramp off the highway.
-This one sends you through another quick tunnel.
-After climbing back out, you get a nice π turn to really slow you down.
-This all covers the first 7ish km of the race.

-Next up you run towards the older parts of the city.
-The streets get a bit more narrow, there are some more turns, but it is all flat.
-Main downside: a decent amount of cobble sections.
-I lost track of how much exactly.
-Cobbles suck though.

-After 13 km, you have left the old city behind you, make another π turn and almost immediately head into a tunnel back to the other side of the Schelde river.
-A long tunnel, about 1.8 km.
-Half of it is heading down, the other half is climbing back out.
-When you leave the tunnel, you are 15.1 km into the race.
-One final π turn puts you on the final 500 some metre.

 ## Training

 I detailed most of my training in my [last race report][lier] on the